17 Captivating Books about Con Artists and Thieves

 This is the story of how he got away with all of his cons and eventually got caught.
 It’s a truly fascinating book that reads like fiction.

-Why I Like it: There is a reason this book inspired the hit movie starring Tom Hanks and Leonardo DiCaprio – it’s a story you wouldn’t believe if it wasn’t true.
+There is a reason this book inspired the hit movie starring Tom Hanks and Leonardo DiCaprio – it’s a story you wouldn’t believe if it wasn’t true.

-Find this book in Con Artist Books / Plane Books / Feel-Good Nonfiction
+Find this book in: Con Artist Books / Plane Books / Feel-Good Nonfiction

 Rogues